 Academic advisors are faculty members who are ready to help students plan their academic programs, think about personal and career goals, and integrate their various experiences in order to make the most of their time at Macalester.
-Academic advisors are knowledgeable about graduation requirements and will use test scores, grades, and discussions with advisees to make informed recommendations about curricular choices.
-Academic advisors are also knowledgeable of institutional and community resources and will make appropriate referrals when a student requires assistance that is outside of the advisor's area of expertise.
+Academic advisors are knowledgeable about graduation requirements, the curriculum, and institutional and community resources.
+They are prepared to make appropriate referrals when a student requires assistance that is outside of the advisor's area of expertise.

 MUST STUDENTS DO WHAT ADVISORS RECOMMEND?